Insidiae/perpetual-testing-initiative/Round 1/log.md

 **Thoughts:** Pretty fun workshop today!
 I like how the exercises make us comfortable with scrollbars + fixed/absolute positioning while still writing CSS that actually make sense.
 Adjusting the styles for mobile screens was also a great extra challenge.
 Great stuff!

 **Link to work:** [Workshop 2: Chaaracter Creation App](https://github.com/Insidiae/character-creator)

+### Day 30: Friday, March 11th, 2022

+**Today's Progress**: Finished the Module 3 lessons in CSS for Javascript Developers.

+**Thoughts:** Another pretty chill session today.
+(Re-)learned the basics of Styled Components and how its concepts apply to virtually any component-based design system.

+**Link to work:** N/A, all progress was done through the course platform!